 Like most homeowners, you likely have homeowners insurance because it helps protect your investment (along with the fact that your mortgage lender requires it).
-Homeowners insurance can help you protect your home and possessions from things like natural disasters, theft and fire.
+Homeowners insurance covers your home and possessions in certain situations, including natural disasters, theft and fire.
 Your policy may cover your broken furnace too, but only under certain circumstances.

 Furnaces and Policies

 While homeowners insurance policies vary by state and company, they generally do not cover systems and appliances in the home that break due to age or normal wear and tear.
-That said, if your furnace broke because of a natural disaster, fire, vandalism or other covered cause of loss, you may be able to get your insurer to foot the bill.
-But without a covered cause to blame, you’re likely on the hook for the cost of repairs.
+This means that if your furnace broke due to age and wear, insurance will not cover it.
+Insurance often will provide coverage in cases of natural disaster, fire, or theft, though.
+If your furnace is broken or destroyed in one of those situations, your insurance company may pay to repair or replace it.

 Coverage for Breakdown